Ac3xCod3z/Centsei/APP_ARCHITECTURE.md

 *   **Icons**: The `lucide-react` library is used for most icons to ensure a consistent, clean aesthetic.
 *   **Calendar Day Highlighting**: When a user clicks on an empty day in the calendar, that day is highlighted with a semi-transparent version of the primary theme color (`--day-selected`).
 This provides clear visual feedback of the currently selected date for adding new entries via the global "Add Entry" button.
 *   **Calendar Entry Styling**:
-    *   Unpaid bill entries have a reddish background.
+    *   Unpaid bill entries have a reddish background (`bg-destructive/20`).
-    *   Unpaid income entries have a greenish background.
+    *   Unpaid income entries have a greenish background (`bg-emerald-500/20`).
     *   Each entry type is preceded by a distinct icon (e.g., bill icon for bills, money icon for income).
-    *   When an entry is marked as "paid" or "received," its icon is replaced with a grey checkmark, its name is struck through, and its background becomes a muted grey.
+    *   When an entry is marked as "paid" or "received," its icon is replaced with a grey checkmark, its name is struck through, and its background becomes a muted grey (`bg-secondary`).
 This provides a clear visual confirmation of completed transactions.
+    *   The background of each entry is rendered with rounded corners (`rounded-md`).